Cry Baby (Jemini song): Selection process

+Scott Mills breakfast show that Claire & H (from Steps, in their solo act) were supposed to be the act for that year, but pulled out last minute, and Jemini replaced them.

 Eurovision performance

 For their Eurovision appearance, Chris Cromby and Gemma Abbey were accompanied on stage by three female backing singers, and a guitarist.

 The Eurovision failure prompted a great deal of mirth and consternation in the British and European media.
 Jemini admitted that their performance was off-key, and claimed they were unable to hear the backing track due to a technical fault.
 Terry Wogan, long-time commentator on the contest for the BBC, said that the UK was suffering from "post-Iraq backlash".
 Although the majority of the media blamed the result on the poor quality of the song and that it was sung out of tune with Louis Walsh branding the song "a disgrace" and "so out of tune they deserved to be last".
 Following the show, their dressing room was broken into and vandalised.